pág. 11683

 performed qualitative interviews with community coordinators and quantitative questionnaires directed

-at community members involved in local ecotourism.
+members involved in local ecotourism.

 Legal Protection of Indigenous Rights